Caernarfonshire: Parishes

+Most of these parishes ended up in Gwynedd, but those marked C ended up in Conwy.

+The name Caernarfonshire (this time spelled with an f not a v, following the change of spelling of the town's name from Caernarvon to Caernarfon in 1975) was very briefly revived as part of the name of an administrative area in 1996, when the county of Caernarfonshire and Merionethshire was created.
+It was, however, renamed Gwynedd almost immediately.
+Since then Caernarfonshire has been divided between the unitary authorities of Gwynedd to the west and Conwy to the east.

 Coat of arms

 Caernarvonshire County Council received a grant of armorial bearings from the College of Arms in 1949.
 The shield was a combination of the arms of two great native Princes of Wales.
 The gold and red quarters bearing lions were the arms of Llewelyn the Last – now used as the arms of the Principality of Wales.
 Across this was placed a green fess or horizontal band, on which were three gold eagles, from the arms of Owain Gwynedd.
 According to the poet Michael Drayton, the eagles formed the device on the banner of the Caernarvonshire soldiers at the Battle of Agincourt.
 The crest above the shield was a generic castle, representing Caernarfon, Conwy and Criccieth Castles.
 Behind the castle was the badge of the heir apparent: three ostrich feathers.
 The supporters were Welsh dragons with fish tails to show that Caernarvonshire was a Welsh maritime county.
 The supporter stood on a compartment of rocks for the rugged coast and mountains of the county.
 The motto Cadernid Gwynedd was adopted by the county council.
 This was derived from the Mabinogion, and can be translated as "The Strength of Gwynedd".